robinhood/faust/docs/userguide/quickstart.rst

-Now that you have tried out a basic Faust application in action, you may dive into other sections of the :ref:`guide` or jump right into the :ref:`playbooks` which are a coolection of example use cases and patterns.
+Now that you have tried out a basic Faust application in action, you may dive into other sections of the :ref:`guide` or jump right into the :ref:`playbooks` which are a collection of example use cases and patterns.